FeatureProbe/feature-probe-link/README.md

-# FeatureProbe Link
+# FeatureProbe Link (Alpha Version)

+This is alpha version and should not be considered ready for production use while this message is visible.

 FeatureProbe Link is a **generel purpose** full duplex network component to make the information flow between `Client` and `Business Service` easier.

 For mobile device, FeatureProbe Link support TCP and QUIC protocols.
 For pure JavaScript environtment (like Browser or Electron), Websocket protocol is supported.

-Apps can use `Link Client` SDK to revieve bytes from `Business Service` (usually developer's micro-service) or send bytes to `Business Service` through `Link Server`.
+Apps can use `Link Client` SDK to recieve bytes from `Business Service` (usually developer's micro-service) or send bytes to `Business Service` through `Link Server`.
 The most common senario is Instant-Messaging Apps.

 FeatureProbe use this component to make toggle update blazing fast.